Hollywood and Boyle Heights celebrating Chanukah together

 Mrs. McAdoo was presented with a Star of David award.

-This was an amazing display of resistance to fascism.
+Now this event in 1940 prior to the start of the war, it was an amazing display of resistance to fascism.
 They were resisting the normalization of the Nazi darkness that had descended upon and was spreading across Europe.
 They were boldly standing up to the isolationism which had a firm grip on the American public at the time.

 However, what is largely unknown this side of history is that this assembly was also resisting Nazism and fascism here in the city of Los Angeles as well.
 Just a few miles away in downtown Los Angeles, the American manifestation of the Nazi party was actively recruiting and advocating for Nazi Germany at the headquarters of the German American Bund.